-In anticipation of the release of Go Set A Watchman, many people are re-reading Harper Lee’s classic first novel, To Kill a Mockingbird, and many others are reading for the first time.
-Our friends over at the New York Public Library have put together a list of questions to help guide both first-time and re-readers through the major themes of the novel.
+When Harper Lee’s Go Set A Watchman was published in July 2015 – her only other work published since 1960 – many people also revisited Lee’s classic first novel, To Kill a Mockingbird, or read it for the first time.
+Our friends over at the New York Public Library put together a list of questions to help guide both first-time and re-readers through the major themes of the novel.
 Join in the discussion and add your thoughts in the comments below!

 1. Who was the mockingbird?

 2. How was the mockingbird killed?